All Articles

 • Texture: Soft and chewy (QQ) — bouncy without being rubbery

-• Size: Usually bite-sized, about 2-3 cm in diameter
+• Size: Bite-sized, about 2-3 cm across

-• Serving: Warm, in a dessert soup
+• Serving: Warm, in dessert soup

-How Sweet Potato Balls Are Made
+How They Are Made

-The Ingredients
+Ingredients

 The Process